Helensvale

 Helena Mylne, 1869.
 Photographer unknown.
 Image courtesy of State Library of Queensland

-An alternative story was told by Les Hession whose family had a long association with the property.
-“Back in the very early days an immigrant came to inspect the land which was dotted with cedar trees and aboriginal artifacts, especially piles of oyster shells by old campfires.
+There are a number explanations regarding the naming of the plantation.
+One story is that it was named after Ernest White’s younger sister Helena.
+An alternative, but not contradictory, story was told by Les Hession whose family had a long association with the property.
+“Back in the very early days an immigrant came to inspect the land which was dotted with cedar trees and aboriginal artefacts, especially piles of oyster shells by old campfires.
 The man said to his wife – ‘Helen, lift your veil and look at this beautiful view!’”
 (The Gold Coast Bulletin, 18 April 1979, page 4)

 In the 1870s, Helensvale was described in glowing terms in the Brisbane Courier newspaper “Nothing could be more advantageous than the position of the Helensvale Estate with regard to the river; it comprises nearly a couple of thousand acres of freehold which form a peninsula about half-a-mile of fencing having proved sufficient enough to isolate it; whilst about a ten-mile river frontage is well taken advantage of.
 Following the banks of the river, 800 acres of fine scrub and forest land is found in unbroken continuity…” (The Brisbane Courier, 2 September 1876, page 7)